CursedPrograms/Detect-Face/README.md

 # Detect-Face

-This Python script utilizes the OpenCV and Pillow (PIL) libraries to detect faces in images and marks them with rectangles.
+This Python script utilizes the OpenCV and Pillow (PIL) libraries to detect faces in images and webcam feeds and marks them with rectangles.
 The detected faces are saved in a specified output directory.

 You can install the required Python packages using pip:
 ```bash